 Anthony Papa didn't button his jacket when he went back into the dugout.
 He tossed to the same teammate and used the same ball.

-“I felt my fastball had a little more kick than usual,” said Papa, who set up batters with his breaking ball and then caused fits with the movement and velocity on his fastball.
-“It turned out to be a really good day.”
+"My fastball had a little more kick than usual," said Papa, who set up batters with his breaking ball but relied on that fastball, his pinpoint control, pumped-up velocity, and movement, to get the outs.
+"It turned out to be a really good day."